Adonis-Anes/hello-world/README.md

 # hello-world
 My first repository to understand what GitHub is

-I have no idea of how this works out but I am reading GitHub Docs and followings the steps given.
+I have no idea of how this works out but I am reading GitHub Docs and following the steps given.